Introduction to electromagnetism: Circuit laws

 Kirchhoff's junction rule states that the current going into a junction (or node) must equal the current that leaves the node.
 This comes from charge conservation, as current is defined as the flow of charge over time.
 If a current splits as it exits a junction, the sum of the resultant split currents is equal to the incoming circuit.

 Kirchhoff's loop rule states that the sum of the voltage in a closed loop around a circuit equals zero.
-This comes from the fact that the electric field is conservative which means that no matter the path taken, the potential at a point does not change when you get back there.
+This comes from the fact that the electric field is conservative which means that no matter the path taken, the potential at a point does not change when one gets back there.

 Rules can also tell us how to add up quantities such as the current and voltage in series and parallel circuits.

 For series circuits, the current remains the same for each component and the voltages and resistances add up: